-That’s actually why we started Going Merry, to provide you with one application platform where you could save profile information and apply for any of the thousands of scholarships listed on our website.
+That’s actually why we started Going Merry, to provide you with one application platform where you could save profile information and apply for thousands of scholarships listed on our website.

 That said, we’ve broken down for you, step-by-step, in this article.
 You might need some documents handy, so be sure to thoroughly read through all of the scholarship application requirements before applying.

 We analysed a representative sample of the scholarships on Going Merry to find out the ten most common scholarship questions.
 They were: